fbpx

 How to fix errors in your background check data

-To correct any mistakes that might appear in your background check, you’ll need to contact the credit bureaus, public records, and people-search sites involved, since this is where the bulk of the information is coming from.
+To correct any mistakes that might appear in your background check, you’ll need to contact the credit bureaus, public records, and people-search sites involved since this is where the bulk of the information is coming from.

 1. Identify and remove incorrect information from public records

-See our article How to remove public records from the Internet in five steps for step-by-step instructions.
+See our article How to remove public records from the internet in five steps for step-by-step instructions.

 2. Identify and remove incorrect information from people-search sites